 Corvus Capital Limited ("Corvus") is a significant investor in the Company through subscribing to 1,000 common shares prior to the closing of the Merger on September 22, 2023.
 As discussed in Note 3, the shares held by Corvus on the closing date of the Merger were exchanged for shares of Conduit Pharmaceuticals Inc. common stock.
 The Chief Executive Officer of Corvus is a member of Conduit's board of directors.
 As of September 30, 2023 and December 31, 2022, the Company owed approximately \$0.8 million and \$0.6 million, respectively, of advisory fees to Corvus, which were recorded to accrued expenses on the balance sheet.
 For the nine months ended September 30, 2023 and 2022, the Company incurred travel expenses and director's fees payable to the CEO of Corvus of approximately \$0.9 million and \$0.2 million, respectively.
 As of September 30, 2023 the Company did not owe the CEO of Corvus any director's fees.
 As of December 31, 2022, the Company owed the CEO of Corvus director's fees of approximately \$0.4 million.
 Amounts owed to the CEO of Corvus are included in accrued expenses and other current liabilities in the balance sheet.
 For the three and nine months ended September 30, 2022, the Company paid a family member of the CEO of Corvus nil and \$33 thousand, respectively.
 The Company did not make any payments to the family member of the CEO of Corvus for the three and nine months ended September 30, 2023.
 During the three months ended September 30, 2023, Corvus provided a \$0.2 million cash contribution to the Company to maintain liquidity through the closing of the Merger.
-There was no intention of repayment by both Corvus and the Company, and as such, the Company recorded the contribution to the condensed consolidated statement of changes in stockholders' deficit.
+There was no intention of repayment by both Corvus and Executive's employment with the Company and its affiliates terminated effective as such, of May 15, 2024 (the "Separation Date").
+Executive and Company acknowledge and agree that, upon the Company recorded effectiveness of this Release and the contribution satisfaction of the Company's applicable obligations pursuant to the condensed consolidated statement of changes in stockholders' deficit.